-[NOTE 1 – These values have been chosen to minimize unnecessary loading of the radio channels while maintaining compliance within the IMO AIS performance standards.]
+[NOTE 1 – Some values may not strictly adhere to IMO AIS performance standards, but, were chosen to minimize unnecessary loading of the radio channels.]

-NOTE 2 – If the autonomous mode requires a shorter reporting interval than the assigned mode, the Class A [shipborne mobile AIS] station should use the autonomous mode.
+NOTE 2 – If the autonomous mode requires a shorter reporting interval than the assigned mode, the Class A [] station should use the autonomous mode.

 TABLE 2